verhovsky/books-futures-explained/src/3_generators_pin.md

 Point #3, is actually a major drawback with `Futures 1.0`.

-Not allowing borrows across suspension points ends up being very un-ergonomic and often requiring extra allocations or copying to accomplish some tasks which is inefficient.
+Not allowing borrows across suspension points ends up being very un-ergonomic and to accomplish some tasks it requires extra allocations or copying which is inefficient.

 The reason for the higher than optimal memory usage is that this is basically a callback-based approach, where each closure stores all the data it needs